 Undergraduate Research Center

 When you think of a student researcher, what comes to mind?
-At Binghamton, it's an archaeology major excavating a stone tool made thousands of years ago.
-Or a theatre major performing in an adaptation of Shakespeare's Romeo and Juliet in the style of the Beijing Opera.
-It includes political science students investigating the involvement of ethnic minority group members in the American political process, and Creative Writing students composing poems and short stories.
-And it also includes students in white lab coats, surrounded by glass beakers and bubbling chemical experiments, computer science majors working on information security, and future bioengineers conducting research on biomechanics and bioinformatics.
+An archaeology major excavating a stone tool made thousands of years ago?
+A theatre major performing in an adaptation of Shakespeare's Romeo and Juliet in the style of the Beijing Opera?
+A future bioengineer conducting research on biomechanics and bioinformatics?

-All of these are examples of research.
-They are explorations and investigations - each creative in its own way.
-They are examples of students in different disciplines grappling with the academic and artistic challenges of their fields.
+All of the above are examples of research.
+They are explorations and investigations, each creative in their own way, which involve students exploring the academic and artistic challenges of their fields.

 At Binghamton, we define undergraduate research as a mentor-supported inquiry, creative activity or scholarly investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline.
 Original can be defined as a meaningful contribution by the student; it should be entirely or partially novel; it may reveal more questions than answers.